stackb/bazel-stack-vscode/docs/jumping.md

 - If the label is in an external workspace (e.g. `@foo//:bar`), open the file/rule in the external workspace `foo`.  *This behavior requires that the bazel server for the repository be running*.

+## Copy Label To Clipboard

+Jump-to-label has a variant that, rather than opening the `BUILD` file at the target, copies the label to the clipboard.
+This can be triggered by the `Bazel:
+Copy Label to Clipboard` command menu item, the (right-click) context menu while inside a `BUILD` file, or via the keybinding (by default `shift+ctrl+command+b`).